yaseenkady/tree.pro/raw/13_respiratory/8_lung/pulmonary_embolism.md

 Hypoxemia with normal cardiac and pulmonary exam, plus normal chest x-ray and unilateral leg edema, is indicative.

+Fat emboli can be due to long bone fracture and liposuction.

+Air emboli can be from N2 or invasive procedures.

+Amniotic fluid emboli is rare and can be due to delivery or postpartum or uterine trauma.

 # <

 Surgery

+Bacteria

+Peripartum

 Cancer

 # >

 HYPOXEMIA

+Respiratory alkalosis

 KUSSMAUL SIGN